 Don’t try to cut costs by using DIY court documents or representing yourself.
-Doing so is risky because even simple mistakes, like failing to include certain fincial information and missing deadlines can seriously hurt your case.
+Doing so is risky because even simple divorce mistakes, like failing to include certain fincial information or missing deadlines, can seriously hurt your case.
 A lawyer can review your documents, look out for critical oversights, and ensure everything is complete and on time.

 There is a reason attorneys undergo considerable education and training before practicing family law.
-Even an apparently simpleissue can involve things that most people wouldn’t see coming.
+Even an apparently simple issue can involve things that most people wouldn’t see coming.
 Without an experienced lawyer like Jonathan Breeden looking out for your long-term needs, you could end up in an arrangement that’s less than fair or that you don't agree with.

 Even when everyone seems to agree, if someone doesn’t have their own attorney, they are at a disadvantage.
 Your former spouse’s attorney will not look out for you.
-And all too often people in Garner agree to support, custody, and all sorts of things not in their interests.
+And all too often people will agree to dispositions outside of the courtroom, unaware of the legal consequences.
 Having your own, dedicated lawyer protects you.

 Going to family court in Garner, NC is no one’s first choice.
-While there are alternatives like negotiated settlements and mediation that you lawyer will pursue, if no one agrees then a judge or jury will likely have to decide.
+While there are alternatives like negotiated settlements and mediation that your lawyer will pursue, if no one agrees, then a judge or jury will likely have to decide.
 In this case, working with an experienced and successful trial attorney only benefits you.

 Divorce is hard, but it doesn’t have to overwhelm you.
 A skilled and compassionate lawyer can get you through it.

 Divorce is always a difficult experience.
 It involves dividing property, separating debts, and reaching important agreements.
-In fact, the far-reaching implications of ending a marriage makes it crucial to consult a skilled, compassionate and dedicated family lawyer in Garner, NC.
+In fact, the far-reaching implications of ending a marriage makes it crucial to consult a skilled, compassionate and dedicated divorce attorney in Garner, NC.